AjeteKr/quizApp/README.md

 # QuizApp

-A simple and interactive quiz application built using React.
+A simple and interactive quiz about relationship application built using React.

 ## Demo